abhraneeldhar7/portfolio/README.md

 ## 🗂️ Description

 This repository contains the source code for my personal portfolio website, built using Next.js, React, and TypeScript.
-The website showcases my projects, blogs, and resume, and is designed to be a one-stop destination for anyone looking to learn more about me and my work.
-The website features a clean and modern design, with a focus on user experience and accessibility.
+The website showcases my projects, blog posts, and resume, and is designed to be a one-stop destination for anyone looking to learn more about me and my work.
+The portfolio is structured into three main sections: 'Proof of work' (projects), 'Photos', and 'Articles' (blog posts), providing a clear and concise overview of my accomplishments and experiences.

-The portfolio website is built with a modular architecture, making it easy to maintain and update.
-It uses a range of technologies, including React, Next.js, TypeScript, and Tailwind CSS, to provide a fast, scalable, and secure user experience.

 ## ✨ Key Features

 ### **Core Features**

-* **Project Showcase**: A section dedicated to showcasing my projects, with images, descriptions, and links to live demos or GitHub repositories.
+* **Project Showcase**: A section dedicated to showcasing my projects, with descriptions, images, and links to GitHub and live links.
-* **Blog**: A section for my blog posts, where I share my thoughts on technology, programming, and more.
+* **Blog**: A section for my blog posts, with summaries and links to read more.
-* **Resume**: A link to my resume, which provides a detailed overview of my experience, skills, and education.
+* **Resume**: A link to my resume, easily accessible from the website.

 ### **Technical Features**

-* **Theme Toggle**: A feature that allows users to switch between light and dark modes.
+* **Theme Management**: The website features a theme toggle button, allowing users to switch between light and dark modes.
-* **API Integration**: The website fetches blog data from an external API, demonstrating my ability to integrate with third-party services.
+* **API Integration**: The website fetches blog data from an external API route (`/api/getBlogs`).
-* **Responsive Design**: The website is designed to be fully responsive, providing a great user experience across a range of devices and screen sizes.
+* **TypeScript and Next.js**: The website is built using TypeScript and Next.js, providing a robust and scalable foundation.

 ## 🗂️ Folder Structure